We collect graphic design and document visual cultures from Singapore.

 The archives was originally founded in 2011 as the Singapore Visual Archive by design writer and researcher Justin Zhuang.
 It was rebranded in 2016 as the Singapore Graphic Archives to reflect its focus on graphic design.
 Our collection dates as far as the 1950s, when Singapore began marching towards independence from British colonial rule.
 A desire to construct a modern nation-state led to the roll out of an ambitious industrialisation drive from which a design industry was born.

 We hope the archives can encourage a critical appreciation of graphic design and visual culture from Singapore and aid research on this subject matter.
 We are independently funded.

-We strive to maintain the accuracy of our images and contents, but our process has certain limitations.
-Many of the images are colour photocopies and scans from printed matter so the colour may not be precise.
-Information about the design is also based on what materials we have discovered at the point of publishing.
-It may be updated as and when new information appears.
-As much as we can, we will point our references so you may verify or conduct your own research.
+We strive to maintain the accuracy of our images and contents, but our process has limitations.
+The colours are imprecise because many of the images are photocopies, scans and photographs from printed matter.
+The write-ups are based on materials discovered at publishing, and may be updated as and when new information emerges.
+As much as possible, we share our references for independent verification and to encourage further research.

-We do not own copyright over any of the materials in this archive unless stated otherwise.
-We have collected them here for educational and research purposes only.
+We do not own copyright over any of the materials in the archives unless otherwise stated.
+They are displayed here for educational and research purposes only.
 Please seek the permission of the respective owners if you intend to use them in other ways.